-- of the basis of the land and buildings in the project was financed with such financing.
-See IV.H.1., infra. - d.
-Federal grants are not a federal subsidy for this purpose but Eligible Basis cannot include any costs financed with the proceeds of any federally funded grant.
-Code §42(d)(5)(A), as amended by HERA.
-The basis reduction rule applies to federally funded grants received before or during the Compliance Period (defined in D., infra).
-However, no basis reduction is required for federally funded grants to enable the property to be rented to low-income tenants received during the Compliance Period if those grants do not otherwise increase the Eligible Basis in the building. - e.
+- e.
 Comment: After HERA, the so-called "IRP Decoupling" program pursuant to which HUD continues Section 236 interest subsidy payments following repayment of a Section 236 loan and such payments are applied to reduce the effective interest rate on a new loan should not be included in the definition of "federal subsidy" and would seem to be compatible with both the 70% and 30% Present Value Credit.
 In addition, to the extent that these payments fund deductible interest expense (and not capitalized construction-period interest), they should not be treated as the type of federal grants that reduce Eligible Basis. - f.
 If a city or a project sponsor receives a federal grant and then lends the grant funds at the applicable federal rate for use in a project, the loan proceeds do not constitute either a grant or a below-market federal loan.

 See PLR 8813024 (Dec.
-30, 1987) and former Code §42(i)(2)(D).
-Cf. TAM 200523023 (June 10, 2005) (general partner's loan of federal grant funds at a below-market rate treated as a below-market federal loan).
+30, 1987) and former Code §42(i)(2)(D) (because after the Housing and Economic Recovery Act of 2008 ("HERA") below-market federal loans are no longer considered federal subsidies under Section 42(i)(2)(A), PLR 8813024 in part relates to prior law.
+See Housing and Economic Recovery Act of 2008, Pub.
+L. 110-289, § 3002(b)(1) (striking ", or any below market Federal loan")).

 Note: Loans from project sponsors which are treated as related persons with respect to the project ownership entity may raise additional issues.
-See.
-IX.A.3, infra. - g.
-Credits are allowed for buildings receiving Section 8 moderate rehabilitation assistance under Section 8(e)(2) of the United States Housing Act of 1937 including assistance received under the McKinney Homeless Assistance Act as in effect on October 26, 1990, provided the buildings are placed in service after July 30, 2008.
-Code \$42(c)(2), as amended by HERA.
-Buildings placed in service before that date which receive rental assistance payments pursuant to the renewal of Section 8 Housing Assistance Payment contracts under \$524 of the Multifamily Assisted Housing Reform and Affordability Act of 1997 are ineligible to receive credits if the original contract was authorized